 It’s possible that only some of the pages on your site will be deemed mobile friendly, so it’s well worth checking several to be sure.
 If your website passes muster, you’ll get a green notification telling you the page you tested is mobile friendly.
 You can rejoice for a moment.
 And then go on to test several more pages from your website.

 Bear in mind that Google’s view of your webpages is determined by the last time it crawled them — if you’ve recently made changes it may take some time for Google to revisit your site and revise it’s appraisal.

 If your website has been identified as in need of improvement, and you’ve decided that mobile traffic is important to your business you’ll want to start taking action now.
 The following tools provide a great starting point:

 - If your site runs on WordPress, Google have released a guide to help you make it suitable for mobile browsing

 - Be sure you’re not making these common SEO mistakes on your website

 - Read this fantastic small business owners’ guide to Mobilegeddon by Search Engine Journal

-If nothing else, this update represents an excellent opportunity to review your current website design and see how you can develop it to better serve your customers and prospects.
-You might even gain an advantage over your competitors by doing so.
+If nothing else, this update represents an excellent opportunity to review your current website design and see how you can improve it to better serve your customers and prospects.
+There’s a good chance you’ll gain an advantage over your competitors by doing so.

 Hopefully this tutorial has given you a good starting point for discovering whether your website is mobile friendly, and what steps you can take if it isn’t.
-We’ve been building mobile friendly websites as standard for the past two years so you’re more than welcome to contact us if there’s anything you’d like us to help you with.
+We’ve been building mobile-friendly websites as standard since we launched in 2013 so why not get in touch if there’s anything you need help with.